Welcoming Congregation Refresher Program

 Create diverse opportunities for engagement through education, congregational life, and community outreach.
 Here are just a few possibilities:

-- Worship services on LGBTQ issues, perhaps with guest preachers.
+- Worship services, perhaps with guest speakers.

-- Panel or round-table discussion on an LGBTQ issue.
+- Panel or round-table discussions.

-- LGBTQ film series with discussions.
+- Film series with discussions.

-- Congregation-wide common read and book discussion.
+- Congregation-wide common read and book discussions.